 How Long Do Personal Injury Claims Take?

 There is no set time for processing a personal injury claim.
 If the case is straightforward and the defendant accepts liability early on, you could be compensated in around 6 months or so.
-More complex cases that require negotiation or additional investigation can take from 9-months to more than a year to be finalised.
+More complex cases that require negotiation or additional investigation can take from 9 months to more than a year to be finalised.

-Starting The Personal Injury Claims Process
+How Do I Start The Personal Injury Claims Process?

 If you believe you’re eligible to start the personal injury claims process, please contact our team today on 0800 6524 881 to find out how we can help.
 A specialist advisor will review your claim with you, explain your options and offer free legal advice.